EnockOMONDI/yummytummy2025/YUMMYTUMMY_USER_FLOW_DOCUMENTATION.md

 **Customer Actions**:
 - Browse featured products on homepage
-- Click "View Sizes" to see product variants
+- Click "Add to cart" to see product variants
 - Compare different package sizes and prices
 - Add items to cart without creating account